Temples of Wisdom.org

 In this essay, we are going to describe Rebazar's life, and the process of the development of the Brotherhood of Light and the Temples of Wisdom.

 The history of the Brotherhood of Light can be traced to its origins in North India during the Mughal period in the first part of the 17th century.
 One of its primary founders was a man whose title was Rebazar, a name that can be traced to his family's merchant background.
 It was a title of honor given to respected and successful merchant families and traders.
-Rai Bazaar meant king of the merchants, the wisest and shrewdest person in the bazaar or shopping area.
+Rai Bazaar or Ray Bazaar (Rai is pronounced rye like the bread) meant king of the merchants, the wisest and shrewdest person in the bazaar or shopping area.

 When Rebazar was recounting his travels during his life in the physical world to Twitchell, he mentioned that he had visited Tarsus in modern day Turkey, the place in the Bible where the evangelist Saint Paul was born.
 Paul Twitchell thought that connecting himself with the biblical Saint Paul and connecting the name Tarsus with his guru might create a subconscious association that would appeal to people and enhance both their reputations.